 - You will have a full network and 4G internet in Leh City.

-- In Nubra Valley, you will get full connectivity and 2G internet in Hunder and Diskit.
-There is no airtel coverage in places like Turtuk and Warshi yet.
-By May this year, Airtel will have 3G connectivity in Hunder.
+- In Nubra Valley, you will get full connectivity and 4G internet in Hunder and Diskit.
+Airtel is working like a charm in Turtuk and the homestays also have a good WiFi network.

 - There is no Airtel network at either Pangong or Tso Moriri.